rulerofoz/AnotherStockMix/README.md

 ## New Fixes

+- **Portmaster**: Portmaster works!
+I've provided instructions later in this readme.
 - **Extra Cores**:  The one step will now have all of the cores I can find placed into it.
 I don't have all the launchers implemented, but you can access them if you run RetroArch Manually.
 - **Naming**: I've renamed many of the emulators to prioritize the brand name first.
 This allows them to sort better.  e.g. Nintendo SNES will be near Nintendo NES.
 - **Folders**: I've restructured the Roms and Imgs folders to make rom positioning more intuitive.